halcyonnouveau/makiatto/docs/src/faq.md

 ## Can I host dynamic content or is it only for static files?

-Makiatto is currently designed for static content distribution.
-It syncs files from your local `path` directory to all nodes and serves them directly.
+Makiatto is primarily designed for static content distribution, but also includes WebAssembly support for dynamic functionality:

-For dynamic content, you have a few options today:
+**Static content:**
-- Use Makiatto for your static assets (JS, CSS, images) while keeping your dynamic app on a separate domain
+- Files are synced from your local `path` directory to all nodes and served directly
-- Use static site generators to pre-build your dynamic content into static files
+- Perfect for websites, documentation, images, and assets

-However, WebAssembly support is planned for the future!
-This will allow you to:
+**Dynamic content with WebAssembly:**
-- Transform content on-the-fly with WebAssembly filters (similar to nginx filter modules)
+- **Serverless functions**: Deploy HTTP handlers that run on all CDN nodes (similar to Cloudflare Workers)
-- Deploy serverless functions like Cloudflare Workers
+- **File transformers**: Process files on-the-fly before serving them (like minification, compression, or adding headers)

-- Build dynamic applications that run on all your CDN nodes
+See the [WebAssembly Functions](./usage-guide/wasm.md) guide for details on creating and deploying WASM components.

-Until then, the focus on static content is what keeps Makiatto simple and efficient - there's no need to worry about session state, database replication, or cache invalidation across nodes.
+For traditional server-side applications (databases, WebSockets, long-running processes), you may still want to use Makiatto for static assets while keeping your backend on a separate domain.